List of Marvel Comics teams and organizations: Jack O'Lanterns

-The Jack O'Lanterns are an organization appearing in American comic books published by Marvel Comics.

-The Jack O'lanterns are a group of mercenaries led by the Steven Mark Levins version of Jack O'Lantern who wear the same costumes and wield the same equipment of Jack O'Lantern.
-They fought Spider-Man and Teresa Parker when they tried to capture Chameleon at the time when he was going to sell the Infinity Formula to Foreigner.
+The Jack O'Lanterns are a group of mercenaries led by the Steven Mark Levins version of Jack O'Lantern who wear the same costumes and wield the same equipment of Jack O'Lantern.
+They fought Spider-Man and Teresa Parker when they tried to capture Chameleon.

-Foreigner later deployed the Jack O'Lanterns when he persuaded Chance into partaking in a bet to obtain Spider-Man's web-shooters.
-They were successful in their mission.

-When four of the Jack O'Lanterns turned out to be sleeper agents working for Finisher and Chameleon after the Catalyst was obtained from Empire State University, they tried to steal the Catalyst and the Clairvoyant for Finisher.
-Levins helped to contain the rampage by fighting the Jack O'Lanterns.

 L

 Landau, Luckman, and Lake

 Landau, Luckman, and Lake is an interdimensional firm that operates across multiple realities and timelines, employing agents throughout the multiverse.
 The company manages assets for dimension-traveling clients and exerts influence over events to ensure the survival of key heroes capable of preventing apocalyptic outcomes.
 Its personnel are strategically positioned in various locations and eras where their presence is believed to have the greatest impact.
 Chris Claremont named the company after the original owners of the Forbidden Planet comic store: Nick Landau, Mike Luckman, and Mike Lake.

 League of Losers

-The League of Losers are an organization appearing in American comic books published by Marvel Comics.

 The League of Losers are a superhero from Earth-6215 that opposes the time-traveling Chronok.
 They consist of that world's version of Dagger, Darkhawk, Gravity, Speedball, Sleepwalker, Terror, and X-23.